 The Tongue Controlled Embouchure, or TCE for short, is an embouchure system suitable for all brass-playing musicians.
 It is also system that relies on a number of simple ideas that enable a player to identify key areas of their development and grow into a powerful brass musician.

-- Correct sound concept – working with your instrument, not against it.
+- Correct Sound Concept – working with your instrument, not against it.

-- Use of the tongue – anchored on the bottom lip.
+- Use Of The Tongue – anchored on the bottom lip.

-- Einsetzen/Ansetzen – double pedal note exercises.
+- Einsetzen/Ansetzen – double pedal note exercises using two embouchure positions.

-- Correct use of air – quality not quantity.
+- Correct Use Of Air – quality not quantity.

 Advantages of learning this playing system include, but are not limited to: